 - If using a template for planning and research care should be taken to ensure the headings reflect the activities the candidates need to undertake.
-Often the headings did not accurately reflect the activities the candidates needed to address and this caused them to provide unnecessary evidence. - A more detailed breakdown of activities usually allows for more marks to be awarded. - Candidates should specify which websites or the titles/authors of the books they intend to use for research. - Timescales for completion of each breakdown should be provided. - Web-based research is one method of research, higher marks could be gained by providing a variety of different research methods.
-Google is not a web address, it is a search engine! - Updates on progression should be provided either in pen or electronically.
+Often the headings did not accurately reflect the activities the candidates needed to address and this caused them to provide unnecessary evidence. - A more detailed breakdown of activities usually allows for more marks to be awarded. - Candidates should specify which websites or the titles/authors of the books they intend to use for research. - Timescales for completion of each breakdown should be provided. - Web-based research is one method of research; higher marks could be gained by providing a variety of different research methods. - Updates on progression should be provided either in pen or electronically.
 Candidates could then advise whether research methods planned actually worked for them.
-They may have to change their plans due to computer breakdowns etc. - In activity 3 candidates should provide a mock-up/design plan for their material
+They may have to change their plans due to computer breakdowns etc. They may need to revise their research requirements.

+In activity 3 candidates should provide a mock-up/design plan for their material